 Identify the channels you should put more time into, and which ones you can de-prioritize, so you can create a more effective investment strategy.

-3. Use varied methods of communication to test which are most successful
+Use varied communication methods to test effectiveness

 When possible, use multiple modes of communication when you're connecting with prospects and deal sources.
 You'll get maximum coverage if you combine email, phone calls, trade shows, industry events, and even social media.